This guide is designed to give Incident IQ administrators an overview of the following Remote Ticketing Support App related topics:

 This will open up a window where you can drill down the specific ticket type, issue category, or even issue that you want to begin the guest ticket submission at.

-So, after a guest user fills in their ticket information, instead of seeing the full selection of options for the ticket submission, they will instead start directly on the Guest Ticket issue category.
+After a guest user fills in their ticket information, instead of seeing the full selection of options for the ticket submission, they will start directly on the Guest Ticket issue category.

 Reviewing and Publishing your Public URL